NadiaSbaa/Auto-View-Predictor/README.md

 ### Qualitative Evaluation

 - Qualitative evaluation involves **visually inspecting predictions** on random data samples to understand how well the model performs in practice.
-This may include visualizing random images alongside their predicted scores.
+This includes visualizing random images alongside their predicted scores.

-- Qualitative evaluation involves **checking predictions distribution** can be compared with the distribution of actual labels to assess how well the model captures the underlying patterns in the data.
+- Qualitative evaluation involves **checking predictions distribution** compare the distribution of the predictions with the distribution of actual labels to assess how well the model captures the underlying patterns in the data.

 ### Model Selection